 The U.S. Fish and Wildlife Service regulates the import and export of wild and endangered plants and animals and related products.
 For information, access the USFWS web site at U.S. Fisheries and Wildlife Services.

 The Centers for Disease Control and Prevention (CDC) regulates importation of certain animal species and provides specific regulations for nonhuman primates and pets.
-Contact the CDC in Atlanta at (404) 639-8107 or on the web at National Center for Infectious Diseases - Traveler's Health.
+Contact the CDC in Atlanta at (404) 639-3311 or (800) 231-4636.
+You may also access the National Center for Infectious Diseases on the web - Traveler's Health.